akshath123/RGB_to_GRAYSCALE_Autoencoder-/README.md

 3. Numpy==1.15.2
 4. OpenCV==3.4.3

-*Pre-trained model is present in saved_model folder*
+*Pre-trained model is present in saved_model.zip.* Load this folder instead of skipping training from scratch.

 **NOTE: Do check for path errors in the code, modify it according to your need.
 Eg. The saver.train("....") has a path that must be changed before running the session.**